CultureLabs-eG/era-translations/README.md

 With the release of a technologically updated version of ERA in 2016 the idea to [crowd-source](https://en.wikipedia.org/wiki/Crowdsourcing) the missing translations came up.

-This repository on [Github](https://en.wikipedia.org/wiki/GitHub) is the central point to manage and organize the volunteers who want to contribute to the translation progress.
+~~This repository on [Github](https://en.wikipedia.org/wiki/GitHub) is the central point to manage and organize the volunteers who want to contribute to the translation progress.~~

+**Update:** Unfortunately it turned out that a purely git based approach was too tech-heavy.

+Instead of working on the actual translations, most of the volunteers struggled with the technical terminology, the git flow and the principles of „pull requests“…

+**This is why we switched to a professional translation tool named [WebTranslateIt (WTI)](https://webtranslateit.com/) to manage and organize the volunteers and the ERA translations.**

+You can track the progress on the [ERA translation project page on WebTranslateIt](https://webtranslateit.com/en/projects/16168-european-resistance-archive-era).

+Once all translations for a language are completed and proof-read, they will be merged to the master branch.

+Additionally all translations from WTI are automatically committed to the [wti-pull branch](https://github.com/culturelabs-eg/era-translations/tree/wti-pull).

 ## What about you?